8192K/redis_logger/README.md

 How to use in your application:

-Build a `RedisConfig` using the `RedisConfig::builder()` call.
+Build a `RedisLoggerConfig` using the `RedisLoggerConfigBuilder` methods.
 Specify a connection and at least one pub/sub or stream channel.
 Use this configuration to either instantiate a `RedisLogger` instance with `RedisLogger::new` if you wish to use this logger with other loggers (like the [threaded_proxy_logger](https://crates.io/crates/threaded_proxy_logger) crate or [CombinedLogger](https://crates.io/crates/simplelog) logger from the `simplelog` crate) or use the `RedisLogger::init` method to initialize the logger as the only logger for the application.

 ## License